compsy/u-can-act/README.md

 In addition, a `delayed_job` worker should be available at all times.
 These can be started with `bin/delayed_job start`.

+## Creating Protocols and Measurements
+There are two types of Measurements.
+Periodical and one-time measurements.
+Periodical measurements are measurements that have a `period` that is not nil.
+Periodical measurements are repeated each `period` from `protocol_subscription.start_date + measurement.open_from_offset` until `protocol_subscription.end_date - measurement.offset_until_end`.
+The `protocol_subscription.end_date` can be specified when creating a protocol subscription, or if it is not specified, it is initialized with a default value of `protocol_subscription.start_date + protocol.duration`.

 ## Variables that can be used in texts: